The Kashmir Conflict-

 succeed in scaring Maharaja that he might be killed; therefore he cancelled his

 visit.
-This started anger resulted into militancy-cum-sectarian conflict.
+This started anger resulted in militancy-cum-sectarian conflict.

 parts; the leadership drifted away from the basic point, which was to pursue

-the demands as laid down in the provisional treaty of accession that was the
+the demands laid down in the provisional treaty of accession which was the

-withdrawal of Pakistani forces from the territory so that people of United
+withdrawal of Pakistani forces from the territory so that the people of United

 Kashmir could decide their future status.